olaferlandsen/angular-helpers-functions/README.md

-# Angular helpers functions, directives, factories, and another tricks
+# AngularJS(v1) helpers functions, directives, factories, and another tricks

 List of directives:
 -   **ngNumber**    - Accept integer and/or decimals on input.